Geoscience

 Pre-requisites: GEOS 429 or permission of the instructor.

-Exit synthesis for the certificate in GIS or related GIS studies.
-Students will produce two versions of a GIS portfolio highlighting their GIS work, one in hard copy and one on the web using appropriate web publishing and map serving software.
+Exit synthesis for GIS studies.
+Students produce two versions of a GIS portfolio highlighting their GIS work, one in hard copy and one on the web using appropriate web publishing and map serving software.

 GEOS 496.
 EXPERIMENTAL COURSE.
 1-5 Credits.